amrutprabhu/amrutprabhu.github.io/data/blog/2020/spring-boot-boost-jpa-bulk-insert-performance-by-100x.md

 I was facing a problem where I wanted to insert millions of records into the database, which needed to be imported from the file.

-So, I did some research around this, and I would like to share with you what I found which helped me improve the insert records throughput by nearly 100 times.
+So, I did some research on this, and I would like to share with you what I found which helped me improve the insert records throughput by nearly 100 times.

-Initially, when I was just trying to do bulk insert using spring JPA’s `saveAll` method, I was getting a performance of about 185 seconds per 10,000 records.
-After doing the following changes below, the performance to insert 10,000 records was just in 4.3 seconds.
+Initially, when I was just trying to do bulk insert using Spring JPA’s `saveAll` method, I was getting a performance of about 185 seconds per 10,000 records.
+After doing the following changes below, the performance to insert 10,000 records was just 4.3 seconds.

 Yes, **4.3** Seconds for **10k** records.